Shubha Khote

-Shubha Balsavar (née Khote) is an Indian film and television actress who has worked in several Hindi-language and a few Marathi- Bhojpuri- films.
+Shubha Balsavar (née Khote; born 1937) is an Indian film and television actress who has worked in several Hindi-language and a few Marathi- Bhojpuri-language films.
 She is also a former women's national champion in swimming and cycling.

 Early life and education

-Shubha Khote was born into a Marathi-Konkani family, the daughter of noted Marathi theatre personality Nandu Khote by his wife, a Konkani lady from Mangalore in Karnataka.
+Shubha Khote was born into a Marathi-Konkani family, the daughter of noted Marathi theatre personality Nandu Khote by his wife, a Konkani lady from Mangaluru in Karnataka.
 The actor Viju Khote was her younger brother.
 Actress Durga Khote was the wife of Shubha's father's brother.
 Shubha's maternal uncle, Nayampalli, was also an actor.

 Shubha Khote studied at St. Teresa's High School, Charni Road and St.Columba school (Gamdevi).
 As a girl, she excelled at swimming and cycling, and in an era when very few women even ventured into such sports, she was women's national champion in swimming and cycling for three successive years, 1952–55.
-After completing school, she graduated in English Literature from Wilson College.
+After completing school, she graduated in English Literature from Wilson College, Mumbai.

-Shubha is married to D. M. Balsavar, who was (like Shubha's mother) from Mangalore.
+Shubha is married to D. M. Balsavar, who was (like Shubha's mother) from Mangaluru.
 He was the Vice President of Marketing in Nocil, a major Indian corporate.
 He appeared in a cameo in the Marathi movie Chimukla Pahuna (1968), which she produced and directed.
 Their daughter, Bhavana Balsavar is also a TV actress.